Ashish7129/Graph_Sampling/README.md

    ```sh
    forestfire(complete_graph, nodes_to_sample)
   ```
-  - **Metropolis Hastings Random Walk Sampling (MHRW) :** This is very similar to random walk sampling except for the fact that we randomly select a node in graph with probability 'p'.
+  - **Metropolis Hastings Random Walk Sampling (MHRW) :** This is very similar to random walk sampling except for the fact that a node is selected randomly in graph with probability 'p'.
    ```sh
    mhrw(complete_graph, nodes_to_sample, nodes)
    ```